hobborg/dtControl/docs/source/userman.rst

     To take a look at the computed decision tree, the user can click and drag to pan and scroll to zoom.
 By clicking on a node, the node will collapse and absorb all its child nodes.
 A collapsed node can be simply expanded, by clicking again on it.

-        **Reset focus Button**: If you lost the orientation of the root node, simply click on the 'Reset focus' Button to reset the focus on the root node.
+        :guilabel:`Reset focus` If you lost the orientation of the root node, simply click on the :guilabel:`Reset focus` Button to reset the focus on the root node.

-        **Expand all Button:** To quickly expand all collapsed nodes, simply click this button.
+        :guilabel:`Expand all` To quickly expand all collapsed nodes, simply click this button.

-        **Collapse all Button:** To quickly collapse all nodes within the root node, simply click this button.
+        :guilabel:`Collapse all` To quickly collapse all nodes within the root node, simply click this button.

 Editing your first result
 """""""""""""""""""""""""""

-**Editing mode:** In order to enter the 'Editing' mode, the user has to click the 'Edit' Button.
-At this point the user can either retrain the decision tree from a certain node by clicking on a node and then the 'Retrain from selected node' Button or alternatively start the interactive tree builder from a selected node.
+**Editing mode:** In order to enter the 'Editing' mode, the user has to click the :guilabel:`Edit` Button.
+At this point the user can either retrain the decision tree from a certain node by clicking on a node and then the :guilabel:`Retrain from selected node` Button or alternatively start the interactive tree builder from a selected node.

-        **Retrain from selected node:** Similar to the 'select preset' Section in :ref:`running-first-experiment`, the user can can specify the preset used for retraining all child nodes.
+        :guilabel:`Retrain from selected node` Similar to the 'select preset' Section in :ref:`running-first-experiment`, the user can can specify the preset used for retraining all child nodes.

-        **Start interactive tree builder from selected node:** By selecting a node and pressing this button, the user enters the interactive tree builder mode.
+        :guilabel:`Start interactive tree builder from selected node` By selecting a node and pressing this button, the user enters the interactive tree builder mode.

         .. image:: img/interface_interactive_builder.png
             :width: 600
             :alt: screenshot of the interactive tree builder mode

         The user can now provide for the selected node, a custom predicate.
 For this purpose, additional information about the current state of the dataset at the current node is displayed.
-A user defined predicate can be added by pressing the 'Add predicate' Button.
+A user defined predicate can be added by pressing the :guilabel:`Add predicate` Button.
 The Syntax is described in the :ref:`algebraic-predicates` section.
 In the 'Instantiated Predicates', the user can now select the wanted predicate.
 Child nodes containing a inhomogeneous set of labels will be labeled with 'Not yet homogeneous'.
 For those nodes, the user can again either decide to use the 'Retrain from selected node' functionality or start again the 'interactive tree builder'.

 Simulate your first result
 """""""""""""""""""""""""""

-**Simulating mode:** The simulation mode can be entered by clicking the 'Simulate' Button.
+**Simulation mode:** The simulation mode can be entered by clicking the :guilabel:`Simulate` Button.
 To start the simulation, the user has to enter a system dynamics file.
 For this purpose we provide following two example files:

         :download:`10rooms dynamics <files/10room_dynamics.txt>`